-How to Add Captions & Transcripts to Zoom Video Conference Recordings
+How to Add Captions to Zoom Video Conference Recordings

 Zoom is a cloud video conferencing platform that allows online video conferencing and group collaboration.
 You can record a Zoom meeting as a video to use for future reference or to share with absent colleagues.
-This how-to guide provides step-by-step instructions on how to create transcripts or add closed captions to make recorded meetings accessible.
+This guide provides step-by-step instructions on how to add closed captions to Zoom (and transcripts) to make recorded meetings accessible.

 Step 1 – Record and Download your Zoom Meeting